|Guide||♦||41 Triplogs||Active Topic|

 This easy hike takes you to the edge of Canyon Lake's favorite sheer wall mountain.
-If you've been to the lake you've likely tilted your head, rested your index finger on your lower lip while pondering this beauty.
-Would you believe it's easier to attain then the half-way point on Piestewa or Camelback?
+If you've been to the lake, you've likely tilted your head, rested your index finger on your lower lip while pondering this beauty.
+Would you believe it's easier to attain than the half-way point on Piestewa or Camelback?
 It is, so head on up!

-This is not an official trail so park, jump out and start scaling the wall!
+Canyon Lake Massif is not an official trail, so park, jump out and start scaling the wall!
 Old school brother!
 Hand over hand and don't look down.
-Okay, the only truth being this is not an official trail... a power-line service-road immediately spurs off to the right heading smack dab to a saddle in the mountain.
+Okay, the only truth being this is not an official trail... a power-line service-road immediately spurs off to the right, heading smack dab to a saddle in the mountain.
 It doesn't get much easier.
 Head on up.
 The only caution would be on the incline.
 Beware of the somewhat loose footing.

 Upon reaching the saddle, head up right and out a tad.
 You'll pick up a use-trail without much effort.
-It's a short lived huffer up the edge.
-On top you'll be lured in over the edge.
+It's a short-lived huffer up the edge.
+On top, you'll be lured in over the edge.
 Keep heading up.
-This is a nice walk up the ridge along a sheer drop but the best views are further out.
-Continue up and you'll be lured to another subtle hill.
-Be careful when you get to the edge as the wind can gust unexpectedly off the lake.
+This is a lovely walk up the ridge along a sheer drop, but the best views are further out.
+Continue up, and you'll be lured to another subtle hill.
+Be careful when you get to the edge, as the wind can gust unexpectedly off the lake.
 The cliff is about 600 feet.
 It's noticeably cooler on the edge if there's a breeze.

 Return by the same way.
-Hike is not recommended for children or dogs as there's a fair amount of cholla needles.
-This makes a fabulous sunset hike if you come equipped with flash lights.
-The sun glares off the lake in the morning to mid day.
+The hike is not recommended for children or dogs as there's a fair amount of cholla needles.
+This makes a fabulous sunset hike if you come equipped with flashlights.
+The sun glares off the lake in the morning to midday.
 I saw one faded glyph in the line of travel.